jasonwyatt/Android-DebugPort/README.md

     bsh % help();
     Available Commands:
       exit()                Exit this interpreter
+      fields(Class)         List all of the fields available for a particular class. fields(Object)        List all of the fields available for a particular object. fieldsLocal(Class)    List all of the fields defined locally for a particular class.
-      help()                Show this help message.
+      fieldsLocal(Object)   List all of the fields defined locally for an object. help()                Show this help message.
       methods(Class)        Get the available methods for the provided class. methods(Object)       Get the available methods for the provided object.